-- 6.1 The objectives of the EIS are to: - (a) provide a detailed description of the proposed project - (b) ensure that all relevant environmental, social and economic impacts of the project are identified and assessed - (c) detail the management and mitigation measures proposed to avoid, minimise and/or mitigate any adverse impacts including proposed ongoing monitoring - (d) demonstrate that the project is based on sound environmental principles and practices. - 6.2 For the purposes of the EIS process, 'environment' is defined in Schedule 2 of the SDPWO Act and includes: - (a) ecosystems and their constituent parts, including people and communities - (b) all natural and physical resources - (c) the qualities and characteristics of locations, places and areas, however large or small, that contribute to their biological diversity and integrity, intrinsic or attributed scientific value or interest, amenity, harmony and sense of community - (d) the social, economic, aesthetic and cultural conditions that affect, or are affected by, things mentioned in paragraphs (a) to (c). - 6.3 The detail at which the EIS deals with matters relevant to the project is to be proportional to the scale of the potential impacts on environmental values.
-When determining the scale of an impact, consideration is to be given to its intensity, duration, cumulative effect, irreversibility, the risk of environmental harm, the effectiveness of any proposed management strategies to avoid, minimise or at least mitigate impacts and the ability to offset any residual impacts. - 6.4 The EIS must address other matters not covered in the TOR in the following circumstances where: - (a) studies reveal a matter that had not been foreseen when the TOR was finalised - (b) an issue not previously identified but is in the public interest is to be addressed - (c) the Coordinator-General directs the proponent in writing to address a matter as an information request under section 34 of the SDPWO Act - (d) new or amended legislation or policies come into effect after the TOR has been finalised, regardless of whether or not the legislation or policies have been listed in the TOR.
-Transitional arrangements or exemptions may apply for individual projects - (e) the proponent makes amendments to the proposed project that would result in a change in the nature, timing or location of any impacts.
+- (c) detail the management and mitigation measures proposed to avoid, minimise and/or mitigate any adverse impacts including proposed ongoing monitoring - (d) demonstrate that the project is based on sound environmental principles and practices. - 6.4 For the purposes of the EIS process, 'environment' is defined in Schedule 2 of the SDPWO Act and includes: - (a) ecosystems and their constituent parts, including people and communities - (b) all natural and physical resources - (c) the qualities and characteristics of locations, places and areas, however large or small, that contribute to their biological diversity and integrity, intrinsic or attributed scientific value or interest, amenity, harmony and sense of community - (d) the social, economic, aesthetic and cultural conditions that affect, or are affected by, things mentioned in paragraphs (a) to (c). - 6.5 The EIS must address other matters not covered in the Draft TOR in the following circumstances where: - (a) studies reveal a matter that had not been foreseen when the Draft TOR was finalised - (b) an issue not previously identified but is in the public interest to be addressed - (c) the Coordinator-General directs the proponent in writing to address a matter as an information request under section 34B of the SDPWO Act - (d) new or amended legislation or policies come into effect after the Draft TOR has been finalised, regardless of whether or not the legislation or policies have been listed in the Draft TOR.
+Transitional arrangements or exemptions may apply for individual projects - (e) the proponent makes amendments to the proposed project that would result in a change in the nature, timing or location of any impacts1.